RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Renormalization group evolution

 \section{Renormalization group evolution}

-Baryon number-violating operators' renormalization group evolution (RGE) is essential for relating low-energy theories to high-scale observations.
+RGE of baryon number violating operator is essential for relating low-energy theories to high-scale observations.
 A strong phenomenological description of neutron-antineutron oscillations, which are mediated by \(\Delta B = 2\) six-quark operators, requires the running of operator coefficients from the electroweak scale to a new physics scale.
 We calculate their one-loop anomalous dimensions within the SM to assess how well these operators perform.
 Our computation uses Fierz identities to preserve operator independence and dimensional regularization in the \(\overline{\text{MS}}\) scheme.

-We extend the study beyond the Standard Model (SM) by taking into account new physics scenarios to assess the reliability of predictions for neutron-antineutron oscillation operators under renormalization group evolution.
+We extend the study beyond the SM by taking into account new physics scenarios to assess the reliability of predictions for neutron-antineutron oscillation operators under RGE.
 In particular, we study the impact of adding scalar doublets and $U(1)$ abelian gauge bosons at regular energy intervals.
 The beta functions and anomalous dimension matrices that control the evolution of the nine-dimensional $\Delta B = 2$ operators are modified by these extra fields.